himanshu263/resume/README.md

 project/
 ├── index.html
-|__him.png
+├── him.png
+├── screenshot.png
+├── README.md

+---

 ## 🛠️ How to Use

-1. Clone or download this repo.
+1. Clone or download this repository.
-2. Replace `him.png`.
+2. Replace `him.png` with your own profile image.
-3. Open `index.html` in your browser.
+3. Open `index.html` in your browser to preview.
-4. Customize text, skills, and sections as needed.
+4. Customize text, sections, skills, and links as needed.

+---

 ## 💡 Tips

-- To use your own background image, update the `.resume-header` CSS background URL.
+- Want a different background?
+Just update the CSS under `.resume-header` with a new image URL.
-- All images and styles are fully customizable.
+- Add more sections or icons using [Bootstrap 5](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

+---

 ## 📬 Contact

 **Himanshu Yadav**
 📧 write.himanshu263@gmail.com
 🔗 [GitHub](https://github.com/himanshu263) | [LinkedIn](https://linkedin.com/in/himanshu263)